 CONTRACT EXTENSION.
-A contract provision in a contract that allows provides the county the option of continuing the a contract after its stated expiration date.
+A contract provision that provides the County the option of continuing a contract after its stated expiration date.

 CONTRACT FILE.
-A-The record maintained in the Purchasing Division for a particular contract, which may include a-payment vouchers, requisitions, purchase orders, contract documents, maintenance contracts, service contracts, systems contracts and for related correspondence.
+The record maintained in the Purchasing Division for a particular contract, which may include payment vouchers, requisitions, purchase orders, contract documents, maintenance contracts, service contracts, systems contracts and correspondence.

-CONTRACT RENEWAL.Continuation of the a contract for an additional set_period of time, under the original terms and conditions, when allowed by a contract's terms providing provisions for renewal, which were included in any original bid document.
+CONTRACT RENEWAL.
+Continuation of a contract for an additional set period of time, under the original terms and conditions, when allowed by a contract's terms providing for renewal, which were included in any original bid document.
 If the bid document does not include provisions for renewal, any continuation of the contract would be considered a new contract and therefore must be rebid.

 CONTRACTOR.
-Any person having a contract with the county or one of the County's affiliated entities, such as its departments, agencies, or elected officials.or a using agency thereof.
+Any person having a contract with the County or one of the County's affiliated entities, such as its departments, agencies, or elected officials.

 COOPERATIVE JOINT PURCHASING.
-Procurement Purchasing conducted by or on behalf of more than one public procurement unit (as defined below).
+Purchasing conducted by or on behalf of more than one public procurement unit (as defined below).

 DEPARTMENT PURCHASE ORDER.
-A written order signed and issued by a county department head, agency head, and/or elected official directing a business to provide goods, services, construction, or professional services on behalf of the county.
+A written order signed and issued by a county department head, agency head, or elected official directing a business to provide goods, services, construction, or professional services on behalf of the county.